Rahulbgeorge/beaconclientApp/README.md

 </ul>

 <h4>Project aim:</h4>
-  This project as a proof of concept for using beacon id cards and blufis as a part of User experince enhancing tools for a college project exibition.
+  This project is developed as a proof of concept for using beacon id cards and blufis as a part of User experince enhancing tools for a college project exibition.

   <img src="snaps/working.jpg">
   <img src="snaps/clientworking.jpg">